New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 What does the check_run tool do? +

 Run all pre-deployment checks (typecheck, lint, format, tests, build, bundle size, security audit, env vars, git clean).
-It is categorised as a Read tool in the Yaver MCP Server, which means it retrieves data without modifying state.
+It is categorised as a Execute tool in the Yaver MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 What parameters does check_run accept? +